chris-short/devopsish.com/content/post/089/index.md

 [Multi-stage Serverless on Kubernetes with OpenFaaS and GKE](https://www.openfaas.com/blog/gke-multi-stage/): Learn how to set up OpenFaaS on Google Kubernetes Engine (GKE) with a cost-effective, auto-scaling, multi-stage deployment.

 [Health Checks and Graceful Degradation in Distributed Systems](https://medium.com/@copyconstruct/health-checks-in-distributed-systems-aa8a0e8c1672): "The 'health' of a process is a spectrum.
-What we’re really interested in is the quality-of-service — such as how long it takes for a process to return the result of a given unit of work and the accuracy of the result."
+What we're really interested in is the quality-of-service — such as how long it takes for a process to return the result of a given unit of work and the accuracy of the result."

 [Kubernetes Networking: How to Write Your Own CNI Plug-in with Bash](https://www.altoros.com/blog/kubernetes-networking-writing-your-own-simple-cni-plug-in-with-bash/): Learn how to create a container network interface plug-in, configure and test it, as well as enable external access and communication between containers.